stmoreau/lunch-decision-helper/README.md

 __Every__ time we face the same issue...
 Where are we going this time??

-This application was built to help us out in this process!
+This application was built to help us out in this process

 ## Tools used
 - [React](https://facebook.github.io/react/)